 And the daughter of NLH Family Support Worker Nicola Miller goes to great lengths to make sure she doesn’t accidentally eat any chocolate.
 “I check the ingredients of everything I eat and if we go out for a meal we say I’m allergic so I don’t get given any by mistake.”

 With just two weeks to go Annie has raised a choc-tastic £1,300 for the two charities but is hoping to reach her target of £1,500 by New Year’s Eve 2019.

 North London Hospice is close to Annie’s heart, having cared for her grandma, Nicola’s mum, in 2012.

-As well as fundraising, Annie is also donating a hamper of chocolate goodies each month to good causes, which have so far included Barnet Food Bank, Grief Encounter, Spread a Smile and the staff on the children’s ward at Barnet General Hospital.
+As well as fundraising, Annie has also donated a hamper of chocolate goodies each month to good causes, which have included Barnet Food Bank, Grief Encounter, Spread a Smile and the staff on the children’s ward at Barnet General Hospital.

 To support Annie and help her get closer to her £1500 target visit her VirginMoneGiving fundraising page: https://bit.ly/30WJS6a